cLaBounty/Golf-Stats-Tracker/README.md

 ### [Live Version](https://clabounty.github.io/golfStatsTracker)

 ## Summary
 A mobile web application to track your golf stats as you play.
 Implemented feature to view and compare your lifetime stats with friends.
 Added settings functionality to only track and share the stats that you choose.
-Built with HTML5, CSS3, Javascript, jQuery, and Firebase
+Built with HTML5, CSS3, Javascript, jQuery, and Firebase.

 ## What I Learned
 - Responsive Web Design